 One really interesting trend emerged here.
 All longer keyphrases were used less often in posts than shorter, two-word keyphrases.
 It’s a micro-trend, given our small study.
 But it suggests that the longer the keyphrase, the less you need to use it to compete on SERPs.
 And tying into the point in Assumption #2, the longer keyphrase gives way to more variations.

-Takeaway: Test exisiting content to find a keyword density benchmark
+Takeaway: Test existing content to find a keyword density benchmark

 There’s no one benchmark for keyword density that applies to every keyword you’ll target.
 Instead, you’ll need to review existing high-ranking content to see what density level is appropriate and use that as your guide.